Documentation

 Approvals not only possess a more defined set of outcomes but also offer additional functionality to facilitate approval through voting, consensus weighting, or individual authority.
 This enables a more versatile and adaptive approach to securing approval in various situations.

-In simpler use cases where an Approval only requires a single individual (or nominated delegate(s)) to complete, a standard Human Task is simpler to configure and may be perfectly sufficient.
+In simpler use cases where an Approval only requires a single individual (or nominated delegate) to complete, a standard human task is simpler to configure and may be perfectly sufficient.
 This flexibility allows organizations to manage and streamline approval processes within their workflows.

 Task Ownership

 The ownership of a task is distinct conceptually from the assignment of the task.
-In the case of a manually created task, for example, a manager creating a task that needs to be done, but will be assigned to one of their team to get done, the manager is said to be “the owner” of the task, while the individual or team who has been “assigned” the responsibility of completing the task is the “assignee” of the task.
-While it is often the case that the terms are used interchangeably, in Hornbill we would say the “assignee” is “assigned the responsibility” to complete the task, while the owner of the task is typically the task originator.
+In the case of a manually created task, for example, a manager creates a task to be done, but this task will be assigned to someone on the manager’s team.
+The manager is the owner of the task, while the individual or team the task has been assigned to complete is the assignee of the task.
+While it is often the case that the terms are used interchangeably, in Hornbill we would say the assignee is assigned the responsibility to complete the task, while the owner of the task is typically the task originator.

 Task Assignment

 Task assignment is a critical capability when working with human tasks as part of a workflow orchestration.
-On the Hornbill platform, to assign a task means “the responsibility to complete the task” has been “assigned to the individual or team”, this is not the same as being given ownership of the task.
-In most situations, the specific individual who should complete a task would generally not be known as process design time, or even if they were known, that person could be unavailable (for example on leave or sick) at some point in the future when a human task is created and assigned to them for completion.
+On the Hornbill platform, to assign a task means the responsibility to complete the task has been assigned to an individual or team; this is not the same as being given ownership of the task.
+In most situations, the specific individual who should complete a task would generally not be known at process design time, or even if they were known, that person could be unavailable (for example on leave or sick) at some point in the future when a human task is created and assigned to them for completion.

-• An Individual User: Any full user (see User Account Types to read more about account types) can have tasks assigned to them.
+• an individual user: Any full user (see User Account Types to read more about account types) can have tasks assigned to them.
 It should be noted that it’s possible for a user to be a member of more than one Assignment Team and/or Assignment Role.
 Therefore when assigning a task to an individual user, it may be required that you assign the task to the user, in the context of a specific team or role.
-Why you might need to do this is discussed in further details below Assignment Context
+Why you might need to do this is discussed in further detail below in Assignment Context.

-• A Team: When a team is defined with the Alow Task Assignment option set, you have created an “Assignment Team” making it is possible for a task to be assigned to this team.
-Each team will have zero, one or more associated users.
-When associating a user to a team, there are a number of task related controls that can be applied to each user within the context of that team.
-See (Team User Association & Task Controls)[#Task Assignment & Team/Role Associations].
+• a team: When a team is defined with the Allow Task Assignment option set, you have created an “Assignment Team” making it possible for a task to be assigned to this team.
+Each team will have zero, one, or more associated users.
+When associating a user to a team, there are a number of task-related controls that can be applied to each user within the context of that team.
+See Team User Association & Task Controls.

-• Functional Group: When a functional groups is defined with the Alow Task Assignment option set, you have created an “Assignment Group” making it is possible for a task to be assigned to this group of people.
-Each team will have zero, one or more associated users.
-When associating a user to a team, there are a number of task related controls that can be applied to each user within the context of that team.
-See (Team User Association & Task Controls)[#Task Assignment & Team/Role Associations].
+• a functional group: When a functional group is defined with the Allow Task Assignment option set, you have created an “Assignment Group” making it is possible for a task to be assigned to this group of people.
+Each team will have zero, one, or more associated users.
+When associating a user to a team, there are a number of task-related controls that can be applied to each user within the context of that team.
+See Team User Association & Task Controls.

 Assignment Context